Dilsv/mels/README.md

 [Slideshow] - The slideshow on Home Page does not flick through the images correctly when website is running.
          - This is an ongoing issue.
+[Form Page] - The bug with the form page could not be resolved.
+If given the opportunity I will go back and debug the issue ensuring a better user experience.
+[HTML/CSS] - When deployed the HTML and CSS on the site failed to upload due to bugs.
+If given the opportunity, I intend on going back and ensuring the project runs fluently with all of its features functional.
+[Django Admin] - The backend admin site did not register or show the bookings that were made unless they were manually input.
+If given the opportunity, I intend on tracing the location of the stored.

 #### Improvements

-There are some aspects of UX and functionality that I would have liked to improve.
+There are aspects of UX and functionality that I would like to improve.

-- First being the date field on the reservation form.
-There is time slot or text that prompts the user on what format they should enter the date.
+- First being the data field on the bookings form.
+It doesn't allow users to choose how many guests will be joining (for group bookings).
 This could be confusing and not be a very good user experience.
-- Secondly I think the colour scheme could been used more frequently.
-Some of the colours against their chosen backgrounds could be hard to read.
+- Secondly I would have liked to use my colour pallet differently.
+For example, giving each of the service cards a different hue for them to stand out.
 - Thirdly I would have liked for users to be able to click onto the specific service and book directly through the service card which would prohibit the user from having to manually choose.
-- Lastly I would have liked to have provided some sort of functionality that prevents users from creating a booking that is in the past.
+- Fourth I would have liked to have provided some sort of functionality that prevents users from creating a booking that is in the past.
+- Fifth, I would have liked to make sure the slideshow was in correct working order to provide the user wit ha better experience.
+- Sixth if given the chance, I would complete my homepage blog section to provide the user with an experience with the website theyre using.

 ---